Are Air Fryers Healthy?

 -Less stress from messy oils and deep-frying pots and machines which are a pain in the you know where when its cleanup time.
 Air fryers are remarkably easy to clean.

 Eating healthy is a lifestyle.
 In reality, using an air fryer can be extremely beneficial to your health, but like all things, moderation is key.
 If you’re eating frozen fries and chicken nuggets every day from the air fryer, you are not eating healthy.
 Air fryers are perfect tools for making food from scratch that won’t require much work or preparation.
 Try cooking a lightly breaded chicken breast or rotisserie in your air fryer.
-Experiment with different healthy air fryer recipes containing your favorite foods.
+Experiment with different healthy air fryer recipes containing your favorite foods, like various veggies and sweet potatoes.
 Avoid using heavy liquid in your air fryer, it will break your machine.
 If your recipe calls for a light coating of oil, I suggest only using olive, coconut, or avocado oils, as they are virtually the only healthy options for cooking oils and they all have a good smoke point for cooking.
+Looking to read more about air fryers, or other kitchen appliances we offer?
+Then check out our post that answers the question Can you put Aluminum Foil in an Air Fryer?